What is hereditary papillary renal carcinoma?

-Normally, every cell has two copies of each gene: one inherited from the mother and one inherited from the father.
-HPRC follows an autosomal dominant inheritance pattern, in which a mutation happens in only one copy of the gene.
+Normally, every cell has 2 copies of each gene: 1 inherited from the mother and 1 inherited from the father.
+HPRC follows an autosomal dominant inheritance pattern, in which inheriting 1 copy of the altered gene is sufficient to put the individual at risk for developing cancer.
 This means that a parent with a gene mutation may pass along a copy of their normal gene or a copy of the gene with the mutation.
 Therefore, a child who has a parent with a mutation has a 50% chance of inheriting that mutation.
 A brother, sister, or parent of a person who has a mutation also has a 50% chance of having the same mutation.

 How common is HPRC?

 HPRC is considered to be rare.
 The number of people and families who have HPRC is unknown.

 How is HPRC diagnosed?

 HPRC is suspected when multiple family members have type 1 papillary renal cell cancer or bilateral multifocal type 1 papillary renal cell cancer.
 Genetic testing to look for mutations in the MET gene is available for people suspected of having HPRC.

 What are the estimated cancer risks associated with HPRC?